selwynpolit/d9book/book/nodes-and-fields.md

 ## Get a node's menu item and more

-Here we get the current route's menu item using it's nid, reset the link off the array and we can extract the URL and other exciting things.
+Here we get the current route's menu item using its nid, reset the link off the array, and we can extract the URL and other exciting things.
-Mostly you want to check its children, parents etc. Here we grab it's URL..
+Mostly, you want to check its children, parents, etc. Here we grab its URL.

 ```php
 /** @var \Drupal\Core\Menu\MenuLinkManagerInterface $menu_link_manager */